Slaughterhouse Rock

 ⏱️ Runtime & Duration

-The total runtime of Slaughterhouse Rock is 90 minutes (1h 30m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Slaughterhouse Rock (1988) is 90 minutes (1h 30m).
+Directed by Dimitri Logothetis, the film runs for 90 minutes in its complete theatrical version.

 Verdict Summary